Kelly to host telephone town hall for veterans issues Wednesday

-U.S. Rep. Mike Kelly, R-Butler, will be hosting a live telephone town hall at 6 p.m.
-Wednesday (7-27-22) addressing the latest information regarding military veterans' benefits and issues.
+WASHINGTON, D.C. – U.S. Rep. Mike Kelly, R-Butler, will be hosting a live telephone town hall at 6 p.m.
+Wednesday (7-27-22) addressing the latest information on military veterans’ benefits and issues.

 This is the 16th District congressman’s second tele-town hall of 2022 and the first tele-town hall addressing veterans’ issues.
 Military veterans and their families are encouraged to participate.